 Finally, I was sent to Letterman Hospital in San Francisco.
 There, surgeons labored endlessly to repair damage to my skull, face, arm, leg, and other parts of my mangled body.
 Surgeons must have dulled dozens of needles and scissors sewing and snipping threads for the tiny stitches inside and outside of my body which was pretty muscular.

 A large portion of my skull had been shot completely away.
 Surgeons performed a new operation giving me a pretty thick cranium covered with shiny hairless skin outside and shiny ideas inside, at least they're shiny these days.

 Damage to my brain was another thing.
 Most of my motor techniques had been interrupted.
-I had lost the simple abilities to move or talk.
+I had lost the simple ability to move or talk.
 One of my ears had been damaged but I was lucky there.
-Hearing came back and I haven’t had to wear a hearing aid.
+The hearing came back and I haven't had to wear a hearing aid.

 A Major Step Forward

 Several months passed by at Letterman before I uttered my first word.
 One day I wanted desperately to get the Doctor's attention.
 He stood at the door of the ward listening to another patient.
 I pulled myself up to one elbow and took a couple of deep breaths.
 Just as he turned to go, I let out with, "D...d…d…Doc!"
 I was as surprised as everyone else in the ward.
 And the Doctor seemed genuinely overjoyed.